bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 01:01:56

-But don't take this as face value that much because Another thing that we realized is when they have to query the whole transaction, which is, I don't know, a kilobyte or maybe a kilobyte, then they are replying slower than when they have to query just some small random data, which is interesting because it should not be the case because the issue with Tor is the communication rounds and not the amount of data.
+But don't take this as face value that much because another thing that we realized is when they have to query the whole transaction, which is, I don't know, a kilobyte or maybe a kilobyte, then they are replying slower than when they have to query just some small random data, which is interesting because it should not be the case because the issue with Tor is the communication rounds and not the amount of data.
 So, there is that.
 Maybe it's one minute, I don't think half a minute, but yeah.

-## Using new negotiations. / Tor streams.
+## Using new negotiations. / Tor streams

 Lucas Ontivero: 01:02:45